 So Aunt Vadge, here it is…

-I have dark spots in my labia minora, and I want to get rid of them.
-I’m a virgin and the first ones appeared when I was 13.
+I have dark spots on my labia minora and I want to get rid of them.
+I’m a virgin, and they first appeared when I was pretty young.
+I have a complex about it, and I’d like to know if there’s a way to remove them at home.

-Thanks Aunt Vadge
+Thanks Aunt Vadge,

 Spotty